MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/advanced-adapter-usage-mashup.md

 ## JavaScript adapter API
 ### Calling a JavaScript adapter procedure from a JavaScript adapter
 When calling a JavaScript adapter procedure from another JavaScript adapter use the `WL.Server.invokeProcedure(invocationData)` API.
-This API is almost identical to its client-side counterpart, it enables you to invoke a procedure on any of your adapters.
+This API enables to invoke a procedure on any of your adapters. `WL.Server.invokeProcedure(invocationData)` returns the result object retrieved from the called procedure.

-The `invocationData` parameter has the same format as the client-side API.
+The invocationData API format is:
+`WL.Server.invokeProcedure({adapter: [Adapter Name], procedure: [Procedure Name], parameters: [Parameters seperated by a comma]})`
 {% highlight javascript %}
 WL.Server.invokeProcedure({ adapter : "AcmeBank", procedure : " getTransactions", parameters : [accountId, fromDate, toDate], });
 {% endhighlight %}

-However, while the client-side `invokeProcedure` uses a success handler, the server-side only returns the result object itself.

 > Calling a Java adapter from a JavaScript adapter is not supported

 ## Java adapter API
 ### Calling a Java adapter from a Java adapter
 When calling an adapter procedure from a Java adapter use the `executeAdapterRequest` API.
-This call returns an HttpResponse object.
+This call returns an `HttpResponse` object.
 {% highlight java %}
 HttpUriRequest req = new HttpGet(MyAdapterProcedureURL);
 org.apache.http.HttpResponse response = api.getAdaptersAPI().executeAdapterRequest(req);